Top 10 Elton John Album Covers

 # 10 – Jump Up

-We open up our Top 10 Elton John Album Covers list with an album cover that so clearly defined early 1980s MTV-era Elton John.
+We open up our Top 10 Elton John Album Covers list with an album cover that clearly defines early 1980s MTV-era Elton John.

 # 9 – Blue Moves

-Elton John’s most underrated album utilized an original painting called The Guardian Readers which was created by a British artist named Patrick Procktor.
-This was a dramatically different album cover from his previous studio album entitled Rock Of The Westies.
+Elton John’s most underrated album utilized an original painting called The Guardian Readers, created by a British artist, Patrick Procktor.
+This was a dramatically different album cover from his previous studio album, Rock Of The Westies.

 # 8 – Don’t Shoot Me I’m Only the Piano Player

 Elton John had such an incredible run between 1970 and 1976.
 This album was right in the middle of it.
-Another legendary cover with a spectacular gatefold that included a huge booklet loaded with pictures and lyrics for every songs.
-The best packaging ever released behind Captain Fantastic.
+Another legendary cover with a spectacular gatefold that included a huge booklet loaded with pictures and lyrics for every song.
+It’s the best packaging ever released behind Captain Fantastic.

 # 7 – Songs from the West Coast

 Elton John’s Songs From The West Coast was Elton John’s best album in over twenty years.
 The cover was also a work of art.
-This was a welcome return and I can’t believe it’s now been almost twenty years since this one was released.
+This was a welcome return, and I can’t believe it’s been over twenty years since it was released.

 # 6 –Tumbleweed Connection

-Its amazing that the artist that released the album Tumbleweed Connection was the same artists that released the album Goodbye Yellow Brick Road just a few years later.
-Two completely different sounding records in melody voice and arrangement and two completely different album covers that both represented their records perfectly.
+Amazingly, the artist who released the album Tumbleweed Connection was the same artist who released the album Goodbye Yellow Brick Road just a few years later.
+Two completely different sounding records in melody voice and arrangement and two utterly different album covers that both represented their records perfectly.
 That was the genius of Elton John.

 # 5 – Caribou

-Elton John recorded three great albums at Caribou Ranch in Colorado.
-This cover was a tribute to that studio.
-It also screamed rock star to the high heavens.
+Elton John recorded three excellent albums at Caribou Ranch in Colorado.
+This cover was a tribute to that studio and screamed rock star to the high heavens.

 # 4 – The Captain & the Kid